Mhalsa

 Mhalsa (Marathi: म्हाळसा IAST: Mhāḷasā), also spelled as Mhalasa or Mahalasa, महालसा is a Hindu goddess.
-Mhalsa is worshipped as the consort of the folk god Khandoba, a form of the god Shiva.
+As an independent goddess, she is worshipped as a form of Mohini, the avatar of Vishnu.
+Meanwhile in the Khandoba sect of Maharashtra, she is worshipped as the consort of the folk deity Khandoba, a form of Shiva.
 In this tradition, she is associated with Parvati, Shiva's wife.

 Mhalsa's chief temple is at Mardol in Mardol, Goa, where she is worshipped as a form of Vishnu revered as Mahalasa Narayani.
 She is worshipped as the Kuladevi (family goddess) of different castes and communities in the region.

 Iconography

 In the Mahalasa Narayani form, Mahalasa has four hands, carrying a trishula, a sword, a severed head, and a drinking bowl.
 She also wears the yajnopavita (sacred thread), which is generally dedicated to male deities.
 She stands on a prostrate man or demon, as a tiger or lion licks blood dripping from the severed head.
 Goud Saraswat Brahmins and Daivajnya Brahmins as well as Vaishnavas from Goa and Tulunadu identify her with Mohini and call her Narayani and Rahu-matthani, the slayer of Rahu, as told in the Bhavishya Purana.

 Mhalsa is often depicted with two arms and accompanying Khandoba on his horse or standing beside him.